RicardoToro2168/Cowrie-Honeypot-Security-Lab/README.md

 ## Key Design Decisions

 * **Target Exposure:** Cowrie is exposed publicly on standard SSH (`TCP/22`) to attract automated scanners and brute-force attempts.
-* **Management Isolation:** Legitimate administrative SSH is remapped to non-standard port `TCP/22022` with key-based authentication.
+* **Management Isolation:** Legitimate administrative SSH is moved to TCP/22022, protected with key-based authentication, and restricted by UFW to connections originating from my trusted home public IP.
+All other inbound connection attempts to the administrative SSH port are denied by the host firewall.
 * **Encrypted Telemetry Transport:** Wazuh telemetry transported over **WireGuard** tunnel.
-* **Least-Privilege Network Access:** Host firewall rules (UFW/iptables) restrict inbound, outbound, and VPN traffic to explicitly required communication paths.
+* **Least-Privilege Network Access:** Host firewall rules (UFW/iptables) restrict traffic to explicitly required communication paths.
+Public access is permitted to Cowrie on TCP/22, while administrative SSH on TCP/22022 is limited to a trusted source IP and WireGuard/Wazuh communication is separately constrained.
 * **Dual-Tier Security Monitoring:** Expected Cowrie attacker telemetry is classified separately from host-level security events, with host-compromise indicators receiving higher investigative priority.

+---

+### Administrative Access Control

+The real SSH service is intentionally separated from the honeypot and listens on `TCP/22022`.

+Administrative access is protected through multiple controls:

+- **Source-IP allowlisting:** UFW permits access to `TCP/22022` only from my trusted home public IP.
+- **Key-based authentication:** Administrative SSH requires SSH key authentication rather than password-based access.
+- **Service separation:** Internet-facing SSH traffic on `TCP/22` is directed to Cowrie rather than the real SSH service.
+- **Security monitoring:** Authentication activity involving the administrative SSH service is monitored separately from honeypot activity.

+Unauthorized Internet sources are blocked by UFW before they can reach the administrative SSH service.

+The trusted source IP is intentionally omitted from this repository as operational security information.

 ---